JoinColony/colonyNetwork/docs/_bug_rules.md

 * * There are some components of the colonyNetwork repository that are not created by the Colony team, but which still could be relevant to overall security.
 If a bug or exploit makes use of any external libraries or submodules, it will be considered on a case-by-case basis for elegibility.

 ### Submission Guidelines

+All bugs reported must be done _either_ through the creation of an issue in the colonyNetwork github repo, or by an email sent to security@colony.io (if the bug is deemed by the finder to be sensitive to public disclosure).

 Unless there is a specific reason for a private disclosure, bugs should be submitted as issues on the colonyNetwork GitHub repository, and tagged with the 'bug' label.